 The duty of Kesko's Board of Directors is to promote the interests of Kesko and all of its shareholders.
 In the Company, the Board members do not represent the parties that have proposed their election as Board members.
 A Board member is disqualified from participating in the handling of any matter between him/her (including entities over which he/she exercises control) and the Company.
 When a vote is taken, the Board's decision will be the opinion of the majority and if a vote results in a tie, the decision will be the opinion supported by the Chair.
 If the votes taken at an election of a person end in a tie, the result will be decided by drawing lots.

 As part of the development of the Board's work and operations, the Board assesses its operations and working methods regularly, at least once a year.
-An external party is used for the assessment at least once during the Board's three-year term of office.
+An external party is used for the assessment at least once every three years.

-In 2022, the Board held 11 meetings.
-Board meetings regularly discuss the review by the President and CEO on key topical issues, as well as the reports by the Chairs of the Board's Audit Committee and Remuneration Committee on Committee meetings preceding the Board meetings.
-The Auditor presents their findings to the Board once a year in connection with the review of the financial statements.
+In 2024, the Board held eleven (11) meetings.
+Board meetings regularly discuss a review by the President and CEO on key topical issues, as well as reports by the Chairs of the Board’s Audit Committee and Remuneration Committee on Committee meetings preceding the Board meetings.
+The Auditor presents their findings to the Board once a year in connection with the review of financial statements.

-As in previous years, in 2022, the Board reviewed the financial reports and monitored the Group’s financial situation, approved the most significant capital expenditure, monitored the progress of Group-level projects, and approved the interim reports, the half-year financial report and the financial statements as well as the Report by the Board of Directors prior to their publication.
-A positive profit warning was issued on 25 April 2022 to announce the Board’s decision to cancel its previous profit guidance and issue a new one.
+As in previous years, in 2024 the Board reviewed the financial reports and monitored the Group’s financial situation, approved the most significant capital expenditure, monitored the progress of Group-level projects, and approved the interim reports, the half-year financial report and the financial statements as well as the Report by the Board of Directors prior to their publication.